brickfrog/justin.vc/content/now.md

 ## Watching

-I'm not a moderately big TV watcher.
-I probably -should- cut it back a bit.
+I probably -should- cut it back a bit on media consumption.
 I usually have a single show I use as my "going to bed" show, and then high art/prestige I'll binge assuming they're available all at once.
 I'm currently watching:

 <a target="_blank" href="https://trakt.tv/users/justinvc"><img width="500" height="281" alt="JustinVC" src="https://widgets.trakt.tv/users/8eddcd2112f27c92ab4c9835efb9c787/watched/fanart2@2x.jpg" /></a>

 - [anilist](https://anilist.co/user/brickfrog/) - This counts a bit as reading/watching since I use it to track my anime and manga.
 I don't really use the social features but scrobble to it from apps.
+- [letterboxd](https://letterboxd.com/) - TODO - make a letterboxd?

 ## Listening

-I don't listen to a tun of music, feel free to check my recently played tracks on last.fm at [brickfrog](https://www.last.fm/user/justinvc).
+I don't listen to a lot of music, feel free to check my recently played tracks on last.fm at [brickfrog](https://www.last.fm/user/justinvc).

 The embed is a spotify playlist that I've been listening to recently on [spotify](https://open.spotify.com/user/1cvou29st17ac3qu1hzhnq7fw?si=9f1a873775c44bb6):